Clear Lake, California, USA

 - Rainbow Trout

-Clear Lake CA Statistics & Helpful Links
+Clear Lake Statistics & Helpful Links

 Water Level Control: Lake County Water Resources Division

 Surface Area: 43,785 acres

 Shoreline Length: 127 miles